DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 ---
 title: "Ways to train if you have a degree"
-heading: "If you have or are studying for a degree"
+heading: "Train to be a teacher if you have or are studying for a degree"
 description: |-
   Discover how you can train to be a teacher and gain qualified teacher status (QTS) if you have a degree.
 Including school-led and university-led training.
 related_content: